• Skip to primary navigation

 Here are some more festive Indian desserts you might enjoy:

-• Moong Dal Halwa - Check out the easy way to make the authentic halwa using the pressure cooker.
+• Moong Dal Halwa – Check out the easy way to make authentic halwa using the pressure cooker.

-Easy Mango Shrikhand with Greek Yogurt
+Easy Mango Shrikhand (Amrakhand)

 Servings: 6